paritytech/substrate-playground/docs/CUSTOM_TEMPLATE.md

 An example of adding support to an external repository can be found [here](https://github.com/substrate-developer-hub/substrate-node-template/).

-After the associated Github workflow in `substrate-playground` is triggered, playground will use the newly built image.
+After the associated Github workflow in [substrate-playground](https://github.com/paritytech/substrate-playground) is triggered, playground will use the newly built image.

+# Github workflow

+See a working example [here](https://github.com/substrate-developer-hub/substrate-node-template/blob/master/.github/workflows/build-push-template.yml).

+## Github secrets

+The following secrets must be defined:

+`DOCKER_USERNAME` and `DOCKER_PASSWORD` to push the image to dockerhub (values will depend on the chosen docker image org) `REPO_ACCESS_TOKEN` a token with `public_repo` or repo scope